abunker97/ged/README.md

 # ged
-Simple tool for diffing excel workbooks.
+Ged, short for git excel diffing tool, is a tool used for diffing two excel workbooks.

 ## Installation
 Download the `gedInstaller_<version number>.exe` run the installer and then add